 SMP treatments typically last between 3 and 6 hours depending on the amount of hair follicles you want to tattoo on your scalp.
 You also will need to visit the SMP clinic at least 2 or 3 times to complete the treatment.

-With scalp micropigmentation women practices, the practitioner fills in thinning areas around their hairline and crown.
+With scalp micropigmentation for women, the practitioner fills in thinning areas around their hairline and crown.
 You don’t have to shave your head to get SMP either, so it works with long hair as well.

 Does SMP Help with Female Hair Loss?